straczowski/realtime-fft-pyaudio/README.md

-# Realtime FFT from any Audio Input with PyAudio and Matplotlib
+# Realtime FFT from any audio input with PyAudio and Matplotlib

 What we want to achieve